shwndea/app-capanel-doc/README.md

 **Issue 4: Port 8000 already in use**
 ```
+Solution: The documentation now uses port 8001 by default to avoid conflicts.
-Solution: Use a different port:
+If port 8001 is also in use, specify a different port:
-python -m http.server 8001
+python -m http.server 8002
+or
+uv run sphinx-autobuild source build/html --open-browser --port 8002
 ```

 ## Development Workflow